Date and Instance of Approval:

 INFORMATION SAFEGUARDS

-a) University Information classified as confidential:
+a) University information classified as “internal:”

-iii. must be securely destroyed in accordance with Procedure 20-4 – Disposition of Information, Schedule J - IT Asset Disposal or if in hard copy format, must be securely shredded or incinerated and in accordance with the University’s records retention schedule.
+iii. must be securely destroyed in accordance with Procedure 20-4 – Disposition of Information, Schedule J – IT Asset Disposal, or, if in hardcopy format, must be securely shredded or incinerated and in accordance with the University’s records retention schedule.

 APPROVAL AND AMENDMENTS

-d) make consequential amendments to conform with or arising from another University bylaw, resolution, policy or procedure.
+d) make consequential amendments to conform with or arising from another University by-law, resolution, policy or procedure.